 One of the points to be considered when analyzing a small hydro project investment is the possibility to participate in the Proinfa Federal Government Program.
 Although some projects started construction independently from Proinfa, the program is considered one of the more viable financing alternatives for these projects, which will provide long-term PPAs and special financing conditions.
-Santa Edwiges II is not participating in the program and is addressing the market as it structures its projects.
+Santa Edwiges I is not participating in the program and is addressing the market as it structures its projects.

-The developers consider BNDES guarantees requirement for project financing rather excessive.
-Although this might be the Bank procedure to mitigate risk as a financing institution, it is understood as a market barrier.
+Both process of negotiating a PPA with utility companies and obtaining funding from BNDES have proved to be very cumbersome.
+BNDES also requires excessive guarantees in order to provide financing.
 Other risks and barriers are related to the operational and technical issues associated with small hydros, including their capability to comply with the PPA contract and the potential non-performance penalties.